 Group water schemes are being encouraged to give careful consideration to their use of herbicides to control vegetation at GWS sites and around valves and fittings and to actively consider non-chemical control methods.
 Similarly, schemes should encourage alternative strategies to the control of rushes within their source catchments through methods other than the spraying of MCPA, which is a particular issue for Irish drinking water supplies.
 For Department (DAFM) guidance on this issue, click here.
 For guidance on appropriate land spreading, which has source protection and biodiversity implications please see this short video produced by Agricultural Sustainability Support and Advice Programme (ASSAP)

 Adrian Smyth has developed a Framework plan and implementation strategy to encourage the wider adoption of measures for the protection of biodiversity, such as the planting of pollinator-friendly vegetation and appropriate management of hedgerows.
+A guidance document to help schemes protect biodiversity during Capital Works has also been issued.

 For further information on the all-Ireland pollinator plan and on wider biodiversity, click here